open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 # @open-pioneer/map

-## TODO

-This package provides a map container component to integrate an [OpenLayers](https://openlayers.org/) map.
-Besides the component, the package provides a service, which handles the registration and creation of a map.
+This package integrates [OpenLayers](https://openlayers.org/) maps into a Trails application.
+APIs provided by this package can be used to configure, embed and access the map and its contents.

 ## Usage